 The easy answer is all of it.
-From videos to infographics, to downloadable forms, all the content types listed above are important.
+From videos to infographics to downloadable forms, all of the content types listed above are important.
 But what’s more important is how they’re used, and why.

 Think about that, and now think about how much video is on your website.

 If you don’t have video on every page of your dental website, you’re lacking in the content department.